Entrepreneur and philanthropist Steve Kirsch founded CETF to fund outpatient clinical trials of repurposed drugs.

 A serial entrepreneur, Steve has founded several companies including Mouse Systems, Frame Technology Corp., Infoseek, Propel, Abaca, OneID, and Token.
 He holds several patents and invented an early version of the optical mouse.

 While his wife made masks and his daughter organized blood drives, Steve put his regular business in the hands of his co-founder and fully dedicated himself to finding a panacea.
-He did extensive research and consulted leading medical experts on the front lines of the pandemic — contacts from his past 20 years funding medical research for glaucoma, diabetes, and cancer.
+Using his engineering background, he did extensive research and consulted leading medical experts on the front lines of the pandemic — contacts from his past 20 years of funding medical research for glaucoma, diabetes, and cancer.

-Steve quickly realized that the fastest, most effective way to reduce fatalities is by leveraging existing drugs to treat patients at the onset of infection.
+Steve quickly came to believe that the fastest, most effective way to reduce fatalities is by leveraging existing drugs to treat patients at the onset of infection.
 He also identified a surprising lack of funded research in the space, which led to the creation of the COVID-19 Early Treatment Fund.